MustafaJafar/python-courses-work/README.md

 ## In this Repo :
 ### Python Course
 in this you would find
-my python omega course work
+my python mega course work
 plus some extra tutorials

 ### Raspberry pi